Main navigation

 Title/Position

-Joy Hayes is an Associate Professor and Director of Graduate Studies in the Department of Communication Studies at the University of Iowa.
+Joy Hayes is a Professor in the Department of Communication Studies at the University of Iowa.
 Her research and teaching interests include radio studies, media history, Latin American media, media theory, race, ethnicity and media, and Latin American Studies.

 Title/Position